pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/unpack-array-group-differently.md

 ## Scenario

-A user wants to scan through a collection, where each record contains an array of sub-documents, unpacking these array elements as new individual records and then grouping these unpacked records by a common attribute, providing totals and counts.

-In this example, a collection of _customer orders_, from shop purchases for the year 2020 only will be searched for.
-The one or more orders occurring for each customer will be unpacked into separate order records and then these resulting records will be grouped by product type (e.g. _ELECTRONICS_, _BOOKS_) with a total value and count of all orders for each of these product types.
-Essentially what is produced is a report of how many shop orders were made for each product in 2020.
+You want to scan a collection of _customer orders_ for shop purchases in 2020 only.
+Each customer record has an embedded array of one or more orders that you first want to unpack into separate order records.
+Then you want to group these unpacked orders by product type (e.g. _ELECTRONICS_, _BOOKS_), capturing a total value and order count for each product type.
+In summary, your generated report should list shop orders for each product in 2020.

 ## Sample Data Population

-Drop the old version of the database (if it exists) and then populate a new `customer_orders` collection with customer related documents spanning 2019-2021, with each customer having an array of 1 or more orders:
+Drop the old version of the database (if it exists) and then populate a new `customer_orders` collection with customer-related documents spanning 2019-2021, with each customer having an array of 1 or more orders:

 ```javascript
 use book-unpack-array-group-differently;